-Visitors, particularly parents, are welcome at the school.
-In order to properly monitor the safety of students and staff, parents/guardians must fill out a short background check.
+In order to properly monitor the safety of students and staff, families must fill out a short background check.
 The link for this form will be shared in the fall.
-Each visitor must report to the office upon entering the school to obtain a name tag.
+Each visitor must report to the Safety Team Desk upon entering the school to obtain a name tag.
 Any visitor found in the building without a name tag shall be reported to the principal.
-If a person wishes to confer with a member of the staff, they should call to arrange for an appointment prior to coming to the school, in order to schedule a mutually convenient time.
+If a person wishes to confer with a member of the staff, they should call/email to arrange for an appointment prior to coming to the school, in order to schedule a mutually convenient time.